 - Excel database containing all patents analyzed in the report, including technology and application segmentations.

-Here you will find the definition of a patent landscape with all the information you can draw from it in your R&D strategy.
+The definition of a patent landscape with all the information you can draw from it in your R&D strategy.

 Power modules for EV/HEV applications: new requirements and new technologies have led to an acceleration in patent filings from 2010 to 2015